 Recommended Immunizations (Optional)

-Columbia Health also recommends that students receive all routine childhood vaccinations, an updated tetanus booster, vaccination for hepatitis B (three dose series), and varicella (chicken pox).
+Columbia Health also recommends that students receive all routine childhood vaccinations, an updated tetanus booster, vaccination for hepatitis B (3-dose series), and varicella (chicken pox).
 Information about receiving these vaccinations is available on the Columbia Health website.